 - Accounting & ERP: companies can reduce manual errors and costs via automated accounting, simplified expense management, and smoother invoicing.

 - Onboarding: companies can simplify onboarding and verification processes by accessing real-time and up-to-date financial information.

 As we mentioned earlier, there are now APIs for a huge number of applications and businesses, and Belvo’s Open Finance API is an extension of the examples mentioned above.
-Thanks to our catalog of financial institutions, companies can connect to a wide range of financial data sources including: banks, gig-economy platforms, and fiscal institutions.
+Thanks to our catalog of financial institutions, companies can connect to a wide range of financial data sources including: banks and fiscal institutions.

 Now, let’s look at some real-life examples of how companies are using these APIs to access and interpret their end-users’ financial data and building their own services on top of it: